ronsperber/PINN/README.md

 You can access the app already on [Streamlit Cloud](https://pinnsolver.streamlit.app)
 #### Features in the app:

--Select from example differential equations or systems.
+- Select from example differential equations or systems.

--Enter initial conditions and parameters.
+- Enter initial conditions and parameters.

--View the neural network solution evolving over training epochs via an animated Plotly graph.
+- View the neural network solution evolving over training epochs via an animated Plotly graph.

--Compare the PINN solution to the analytic solution (if available).
+- Compare the PINN solution to the analytic solution (if available).

--Adjust the time interval for the solution and network hyperparameters like number of hidden layers, layer width, activation functions, learning rate, and number of epochs.
+- Adjust the time interval for the solution and network hyperparameters like number of hidden layers, layer width, activation functions, learning rate, and number of epochs.

 #### Notes on systems of ODEs:

--For linear systems like $y' = A y$, enter the components of the matrix $A$ and the initial vector $y_0$.
+- For linear systems like $y' = A y$, enter the components of the matrix $A$ and the initial vector $y_0$.

--The x/y plot shows the trajectory of the system in phase space.
+- The x/y plot shows the trajectory of the system in phase space.

--Analytic solutions (where available) are displayed for comparison.
+- Analytic solutions (where available) are displayed for comparison.